 Cost of Living in Savannah, Georgia and Georgia in general is lower than the national average meaning it is an affordable place to live.
 There is no Cost of living Allowance (COLA) for Fort Stewart, Georgia.
 Temporary Lodging Expense (TLE) is authorized for a limited amount of time.
 Contact the finance office for procedures dealing with TLE.
 Guest quarters on post have 2 full beds and are $44 per night.
 Each room has an additional charge of $5 per night per guest over 1 year of age and a nonrefundable fee of $45 for pets and an additional charge of $3 per night per pet.

 Hotels in the area have an average cost of about $75 per night for one room with two double beds.
 Average costs for renting ranges from low 400's to lower 1,200's depending on size and type of housing.
 Purchasing a home averages from $35,000 to $850,000 depending on size and type.
 Average monthly utility payments can be as high as $450.

 The state of Georgia requires motor vehicle owners and lessees to maintain continuous mandatory liability insurance coverage of at least the minimum limits in order to drive on Georgia roads or highways.
 The minimum liability limits set by the state are bodily injury liability of $25,000 per person, $50,000 per occurrence and property damage liability of $25,000 per occurrence.

-Who Is Eligible for AER? -- Active soldiers, single or married & their dependents; ARNG and USAR soldiers & dependents on continuous active duty for more than 30 days; and surviving spouses or orphans of soldiers who died while on active duty or after they retired.What Can AER Do? -- AER can assist with emergency financial needs for:
+Who Is eligible for Army Emergency Relief?
+Active-duty soldiers, single or married, and their dependents; Army National Guard and U.S. Army Reserve soldiers and dependents on continuous active duty for more than 30 days; and surviving spouses or orphans of soldiers who died while on active duty or after they retired.What can AER do?
+AER can assist with emergency financial needs for: